tymyrddin/purple/source/docs/purple/whether-it-is-working.md

 faster.
 And the denominator is where coverage lies most easily: a number drawn from what the team can already detect climbs to nothing in particular.

-The harder question, and the one the activity metrics dodge, is whether behaviour has changed.
+A harder question, and the one the activity metrics dodge, is whether behaviour has changed.
 Does an alert get approached differently than six months ago.
 Does a finding produce action rather than a report.
 The most honest proxy is what happens when an exercise turns up a real gap: filed to a backlog and passed over, and the metrics can look healthy while nothing underneath moves; treated as a genuine priority, and the metrics will